Card Weaving with Plain Weave

 My plan was to make a small zippered bag.
 As mentioned the band is somewhat thicker than the rest of the weave.
 This made the overall fabric feel unbalanced.
 To solve this, I stitched some fleece fabric to the back on either side of the band much as you would do when quilting.
 It worked perfectly.

-Once my fabric was prepared, I added a zipper and lining to make my bag.
-There are many tutorials on how to make a small zippered bag, so I won’t include that here.
-If you feel that the band is too thick for your sewing machine, my suggestion would be to slow down or even hand crank the machine through the thicker areas.
+Once my fabric was ready, I added a zipper and lining to turn it into a bag.
+There are plenty of tutorials available for making a small zippered bag, so I won’t include that here.
+If you find the band too thick for your sewing machine, I recommend slowing down or even hand-cranking the machine through the thicker sections.

 I added a tassel to complete my project.